-• Free Tools: Grab a free Roth IRA tool and interactive visualizer to plan and track your conversions easily.
+- Free Tools: Grab our free planner and interactive visualizer to plan and track your conversions easily.

 Think of a traditional IRA or 401(k) as a locked savings box.
 Your money grows tax-deferred, but withdrawals get hit with income taxes.
 A Roth IRA, though, is like a tax-free piggy bank.
 You pay taxes upfront, but qualified withdrawals are 100% tax-free.
 The ladder strategy shifts money from traditional accounts to a Roth IRA in small, manageable chunks, or “rungs.”